Paulista General Language: Bandeiras

 The beginning of the bandeiras era, of mining and Indian preaching, in the 17th century, contributed to the maternal influence in the culture and language of the paulista population.
 Men and their children would go out on long expeditions for gold prospecting and mining, leaving their young children in the care of their mothers, who were mostly Tupi speakers.
-In this context, the paulista children, in their first years of life, were exposed exclusively to the Tupi language, having contact with the Paulista language only at the beginning of their adult life.
-The predominance of the Paulista language in the Bandeiras was almost total, thus, the range of the Paulista language was largely extended by the actions of the Bandeirantes in the 17th and 18th centuries.
-The Paulista language was spoken and taken by the bandeirantes from São Paulo to places corresponding to the present states of Minas Gerais, Goiás, Mato Grosso, Mato Grosso do Sul and Paraná.
+In this context, the paulista children, in their first years of life, were exposed exclusively to the Tupi language, having contact with the Paulista General Language only at the beginning of their adult life.
+The predominance of the Paulista General Language in the Bandeiras was almost total, thus, the range of the Paulista General Language was largely extended by the actions of the Bandeirantes in the 17th and 18th centuries.
+The Paulista General Language was spoken and taken by the bandeirantes from São Paulo to places corresponding to the present states of Minas Gerais, Goiás, Mato Grosso, Mato Grosso do Sul and Paraná.